timosaarinen/nih-lang/README.md

 # NIH - a KISS programming language

-- A next-generation programming language inspired by the subjective best of all the programming languages since Plankalkül.
+- A next-generation pragmatic programming language inspired by the subjective best of all the programming languages since Plankalkül
+- Made for daily work where you should have *fun* (most of time, at least..)
+- Web IDE (WIDE) is the intended daily development platform, but traditional ```$ nih main.nih``` way is also supported
+- 2D/3D rendering allows to inline math equations, images and other non-text elements into code view - and yes, even in VR environment
+- Trying to avoid the biggest mistake in GUIs, when coders are concerned: GUIs are great for discoverability and visualization, but mouse input is *slow* versus keyboard for those that hit the keyboard every day with all the 10 fingers -> even in WIDE, almost everything will be controllable with a keyboard and text input (in addition to keeping the GUI option for discoverability)
+- The source is still text, not obscure undiffable binary formats
 - Persistence with structured S-expression code - tabs and spaces are not stored unless quoted - "Ends the Tabs vs Spaces religious war once and for all".
-- HTML5/Web/Cloud What You See Is What You Get Integrated Development Environment (WYSIWYG IDE) the intended daily development platform - not included here.
 - "Batteries included" vision - package manager and build/test/lint/autoformat/CI/CD integrated into the language itself.
 - Benevolent dictatorship in language design, as determined by the author.
 Sorry, committees not allowed.
 Ever.
 Maybe.
 Strong Maybe.
 - Open-source, MIT license - "Monetizing a programming language directly is a folly".